DarkSigmaDevelopment/Hogwarts-Legacy-VR-how-to/README.md

 If you want to play in 1st person with motion controls, then you need this profile.
 Also see [Profile Configuration Options](#profile-configuration-options) for additional settings you can change provided by this profile.

+If you want to play in 1st person with an Xbox controller, without motion controls, then see the section [Disable Motion Controls](#disable-motion-controls).

 ### Connect your VR headset

 Connect your VR HMD (head mounted display) to your PC.

-UEVR and the PJD profile should work with any headset.
+UEVR and the profile should work with any headset.
 But there have been issues reported on the [Flat2VR Discord](https://discord.com/channels/747967102895390741/1363692053229207792) with certain HMDs.

 Ensure that Open**X**R is selected in UEVR Easy Injector under "How is your VR headset connected to the PC?".